 I value giving back to our local community.
 For 30+ years, I have provided case supervision and training at the University of Washington in the departments of both Psychology and Psychiatry, helping to shape the next generation of cognitive-behavioral therapists.
 I present at professional conferences on anxiety disorders, OCD, Body-Focused Repetitive Behaviors, CBT, and group therapy, and at community-based workshops and support groups for people with anxiety disorders, OCD, and Body-Focused Repetitive Behaviors.
 I offer professional consultation services to medical and mental health providers in the area.
 In addition, I have participated as both a Research Scientist and Research Therapist in several depression treatment studies at the University of Washington.

 I am devoted to my profession but also consider myself an excellent role model for maintaining a healthy work-life balance.
-Outside the office, I enjoy our recently emptied nest with my wife and playful mutt, Zippy.
+Outside the office, I enjoy our recently emptied nest with my wife and our playful mutt, Zippy.
 For nine years, I co-lead and played guitar in a working 7-piece swing dance band.
-Currently I am playing with my friends in an acoustic blues and swing quartet.
+Currently I am playing acoustic blues and swing more casually with several musician friends.
 Other interests include saunas, daily exercise, reading, Hebrew, art, humor, partner-dancing, socializing with friends, and ultralight backpacking.
-In the summer of 2016, for exampIe, I hiked 190 miles of the Pacific Crest Trail, and am always planning my next adventures.
+In recent years, for example, I have hiked most Washington sections of the Pacific Crest Trail, and am always planning my next adventures.